 Timberwolf Way Award

 The Timberwolf Way award is available to all 7th and 8th grade students.
 This award is to recognize students who have excelled in the areas of mind, body and spirit and the pillars of Character Counts.
 Students must complete a Timberwolf Way award application and submit it by the due date on the application.
 The application may be found in the back of the school-provided student planner or by seeing Miss Kruser in room 402.
 There are three different levels of this award: the Peak Performance, Apex and Leader of the Pack.
 Students earn the Peak Performance by earning 32-44 points, Apex by earning 45 or more points and the Leader of the Pack award is given to the student with the greatest number of points in each grade level.
 These students are honored at the spring academic awards ceremony the last week of school.
 Family and friends are invited to attend.
-The Timberwolf Way Award guidelines for the 2020-21 school year are posted in the Class of 2025 and Class of 2026 Google classrooms.

 Top Student Awards